jarey-ds/docker-airflow-pdi-01/README.md

 # Description

-Step by step approach to easily dockerize Airflow and Pentaho Data Integration **IN SEPARATE CONTAINERS**.
+Step by step approach to easily dockerize Airflow, Pentaho Data Integration and Datahub.
 Below is the high level architecture of the setup:
 - Airflow:
     - Orchestrator container
     - Sends transformation/job metadata as task to Pentaho container
+    - Process metadata information on DAGs and sends is to Datahub to record datasets, datasources, processes and corresponding lineage.

 - Pentaho:
     - Container receives transformation/job details as task to be done
     - Performs (runs) the actual task (transformation/job)

+- Datahub
+    - Container receives metadata information that gets stored as Datasets, Processes or Data-sources taking into consideration its relationship to show corresponding lineage.

 # Pre-requisites